 Here's a sample of our volunteer opportunities:VIEW AS

-History: In 2009, the Pen Parentis After Work Reading series began as a distinctive Manhattan literary event held in a Todd English venue.
-Discovering a grassroots need for community among writing parents, Pen Parentis incorporated as a 501c3 and now holds Literary Salons in the beautiful Andaz Wall Street.
-In November 2015, we expanded to LA.
-Events are free and open to the general public.
-We feature such celebrated parent-authors as Victor LaValle, Jennifer Egan, and Darin Strauss; we actively seek to be inclusive, featuring writing parents that are multiracial, multi-religious, and/or LGBT.
-More details about the organization and our events at penparentis.org
+History: In 2009, the Pen Parentis After Work Reading Series began as a distinctive Manhattan literary event held in a Todd English venue.
+In running this series with a colleague, founder M. M. De Voe discovered a grassroots need for community among writing parents.
+Along with Founding Board members Emily Speer Ryan and Michael Del Castillo, she incorporated Pen Parentis in 2014 as a 501c3 and and began hosting Literary Salons in glamorous Andaz Wall Street featuring such celebrated parent-authors as Victor LaValle, Jennifer Egan, and Darin Strauss.
+They actively seek to be inclusive, and warmly welcome writing parents who are multiracial, multi-religious, parenting solo or through adoption, grandparents, teen moms, and LGBTQ.
+More details at penparentis.org